aws-powertools/powertools-lambda-python/docs/core/logger.md

 When debugging in non-production environments, you can instruct Logger to log the incoming event with `log_event` param or via `POWERTOOLS_LOGGER_LOG_EVENT` env var.

-???+ warning
-    This is disabled by default to prevent sensitive info being logged.
+!!! warning "Warning: This is disabled by default to prevent sensitive info being logged"

 === "log_handler_event.py"